cityjson/restful_demo/best-practice.md

   - `"transform"` not allowed
   - `"version"` not present: in the collection or as metadata
-  - `"metadata"` not present: in the metadata (perhaps WFS should be modified)
+  - `"metadata"` not present: in the metadata of the collection
   - `"geometry-templates"` not present: those should be resolved/dereferenced
   - `"extensions"` not present: in the metadata or collection